Arrangements of Pseudocircles: Triangles and Drawings: Maximum Number of Triangles

 \section{Maximum Number of Triangles}

-Regarding the maximal number of triangles the complete enumeration provides precise data for $n\leq 7$.
-We used heuristics to generate examples with many triangles for larger~$n$.
-Table~\ref{table:h3_table_upper} shows the results.
+Regarding the maximum number of triangles the complete enumeration\footnote{ While we only have a complete database of arrangements of up to 7~pseudocircles (cf.\ Table~1 in \cite{FelsnerScheucher2019}) we could make sure that there is no arrangement of 8 pseudocircles with at least 39 triangles.
+Such an arrangement $\AA$ would have a pseudocircle $C$ such that the number of triangles of $\AA' = \AA - C$ would be at least 25.
+Our computations showed that no arrangement $\AA'$ of $7$ pseudocircles with $p_3(\AA') \ge 25$ can be extended to an arrangement of 8 pseudocircles with more than 38 triangles. } provides precise data for $n\leq 8$.
+Moreover, we used heuristics to generate examples with many triangles for larger~$n$.
+Table~\ref{table:h3_table_upper} summarizes our results and Figures~\ref{fig:n5_n6_triangle_maximal} and~\ref{fig:n7_n8_triangle_maximal} show intersecting arrangements of $n=5,6,7,8$ pseudocircles with the maximal number of triangles; further arrangements are available on our website~\cite{scheucher_website}.

 In the next subsection we show that asymptotically the contribution of edges that are incident to two triangles is neglectable.
 The last subsection gives a construction of intersecting arrangements which show that $\lfloor\tfrac{4}{3}\binom{n}{2}\rfloor$ is attained for infinitely many values of $n$.

 Recall that we only study simple intersecting arrangements.
 Gr\"unbaum~\cite{Gr72} also looked at non-simple arrangements.
 His Figures 3.30, 3.31, and 3.32 show drawings of simplicial arrangements that have $n=7$ with $p_3= 32$, $n=8$ with $p_3= 50$, and $n=9$ with $p_3= 62$, respectively.
 Hence, non-simple arrangements can have more triangles.